Steve Wariner: 19781984: RCA Records

 RCA released his second studio album Midnight Fire in 1983.
 Tony Brown and Norro Wilson co-produced the album except for the last two tracks, for which Collins stayed on as producer.
 Contributing songwriters included Felice and Boudleaux Bryant, Jerry Fuller, and Richard Leigh.
-The closing track was a duet with Barbara Mandrell on a cover of Mickey Gilley's 1975 hit "Overnight Sensation", which also appeared on Mandrell's 1983 album Spun Gold.
+The closing track was a duet with Barbara Mandrell titled "Overnight Sensation", which also appeared on Mandrell's 1983 album Spun Gold.
 Wariner said that he chose to switch producers as a means of introducing more uptempo material, and both Wilson and Brown were working for RCA at the time.
 The lead single "Don't Your Memory Ever Sleep at Night" faltered on the country charts, but the title track was more successful, reaching a peak of number five.
 Following this was a cover of Luman's 1972 hit "Lonely Women Make Good Lovers", which in early 1984 matched the original version's Hot Country Songs peak of number four.
 The album's next two singles, "Why Goodbye" and "Don't You Give Up on Love", were less successful.
 Joy Lynn Stewart of the Red Deer Advocate praised Wariner's "fine, textured vocals" along with the combination of upbeat songs and ballads.